About Mount Holyoke College

 Chemist and educator Mary Lyon founded Mount Holyoke College (then called Mount Holyoke Female Seminary) in 1837, nearly a century before women gained the right to vote.
 The first of the Seven Sisters—the female equivalent of the once predominantly male Ivy League—Mount Holyoke offered a rigorous program of study at a time when higher education for women was a revolutionary idea.
 The school quickly became synonymous with academic excellence and brilliant teaching and became a model for many other women’s colleges.
 In 1893, the seminary curriculum was phased out and the institution’s name was changed to Mount Holyoke College.

 Today, Mount Holyoke is a highly selective, nondenominational, not-for-profit, residential, independent, research liberal arts college for women located in the Connecticut River Valley of western Massachusetts.
-The College’s 2,330 students hail from 47 states and 57 countries.
-Its 212 full-time and part-time instructional faculty are devoted to undergraduate teaching and cutting-edge research.
+The College’s 2,210 undergraduate students hail from 46 states and 57 countries.
+Twenty-seven percent of undergraduate students are international citizens.
+Twenty-six percent of domestic students identify as African American, Asian American, Latina, Native American or Alaska Native, Native Hawaiian or Pacific Islander, or multiracial.
+Its 212 continuing full-time and part-time instructional faculty are devoted to undergraduate teaching and cutting-edge research.
 Over half of the faculty are women; a quarter are individuals of color; over half speak a language other than English and over a quarter earned a degree from an institution abroad.
-With a student-faculty ratio of 10 to 1 and with most classes averaging 10–19 students, faculty and students collaborate closely on academic course work and research.
+With a student-faculty ratio of 9 to 1 and with most classes averaging 10–19 students, faculty and students collaborate closely on academic course work and research.

 Mission of the College